 There are plenty of complications to my argument, mainly concerning the Electoral College.
 Consider, however, how frequently the popular vote total is used as a source of hope.
 It is constantly cited as a way of motivating and inspiring people.
 Everyone, regardless of state, could have contributed to that hope.
 But my argument is about morality.
 I have reminded us that blame can be shared.
 Some states are more important and some votes more significant.
 But your vote still mattered, not only as a contribution to the outcome of the election, but also as an expression of your moral judgment.
 Is retaining the image of ourselves as morally pure worth the lives of other people?
 Maybe we should, at times, be willing to sacrifice the appearance of sanctimony.

 We need to direct our thinking to future votes.
-We can no longer allow confident moral judgments to take the place of quality argument.
+We can no longer allow confident moral posturing to take the place of quality argument.
 It is time for us to start thinking better and voting better.